CarolineDelva/MissionsToMars-Web-Scraping-and-Document-Databases/README.md

 ![mission_to_mars](Instructions/Images/mission_to_mars.png)

 The purpose of this project is to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.

-## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+The final project includes the following:

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* A Jupyter Notebook file called `mission_to_mars.ipynb` that scrapes the following:

-### NASA Mars News
+#### NASA Mars News

-* Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+* [NASA Mars News Site](https://mars.nasa.gov/news/) for the latest News Title and Paragraph Text.

 ```python
 # Example: